Popular Traditional Bhutan Food

 Ready to Travel to Bhutan?

-Now that you have our guide of all the Bhutanese foods to try, it’s time to book your travel with Myths and Mountains!
-Check out our variety of Bhutan travel experiences!
+Now that you have our guide of all the Bhutan food to try, it’s time to book your travel with Myths and Mountains!
+Check out our variety of Bhutan touring travel experiences!